CYSTIC FIBROSIS AWARENESS

 way better job than we can do.

 Then, we start the day with breakfast.
-Linkin cannot break down food
+They boys' bodies cannot break down food

-because the pancreas enzymes don't get to his stomach to break it down so his
+because the pancreas enzymes don't get to the stomach to break it down in order for the

-body can use them.
-He has to take a drug before EVERY meal in order to be able
+body to use them.
+They take a drug called Creon before EVERY meal in order to be able

 to ingest and use the nutrients in the food.
-Ok, that sucks you say, but he can
+Ok, that sucks you say, but at least they can

 take drugs.
-Well, that bottle costs $200.
+Well, that bottle costs $200 each.
 And you cannot get a regular monthly

 prescription because how can you determine how many times a person will eat?

 They only last for so long.
-What if he takes them and the food isn't there or
+What if they take them and the food isn't there or

 something comes up to delay his meal?
 Then he has to take more.
 What